lifankohome/QRCodeScan-PC/README.md

  + Download source code and export to a JAR file;
  + Double click to run the file, find it on taskbar and use it.

-OR

- +  Download qrcode.exe and run it (JRE required).

 ## Develop Environment

 > IntelliJ IDEA 15.0.2